Sicily and the cluster smaller islands at the toe of mainland Italy are some of the most popular Mediterranean yacht charter destinations.

 Highlights include the 12th-century mosaics in the church of La Martorana or Roger II’s private chapel, the Capella Palatina and the new Palazzo Riso contemporary art gallery.

 One of the great cities of the Western Greek intelligentsia, Syracuse is today undergoing something of a Renaissance and is another popular stop on a Mediterranean yacht charter.

 Visitors and second-home buyers are discovering the charms of Ortygia, the old town, surrounded by the sea on all sides and connected to the city’s modern centre by three short bridges.

 Highlights here include the Parco Archeologico, which houses a fifth-century BC theatre where Ancient Greek plays are still performed to this day in the summer.
 A memorable way to pass an evening on an Italy yacht charter.

 Don’t conclude your Mediterranean yacht charter without seeing at least one of the three great Greek temple complexes on the island.
 The most famous is Agrigento, which features the archaeological site known as the Valle dei Templi.
 Selinunte is situated on the south coast between Mazara del Vallo and Sciacca, whist Segesta is located near Palermo.

 Taormina is arguably the most popular town on Sicily, and it’s easy to understand its popularity.
 Discovered by European travelers in the 18th century, it combines a breathtaking position on a distant spur of Etna with a wonderfully warm climate.

 A visit to Taormina on Italy yacht charter should coincide with a trip to the active volcano Etna.
 Although still active, trips can be made with a qualified guide to the lower parts of the volcano.
-You can also take a cable car close to the top from Rifugio Sapienza.italy, sail sicily, Sicily
+You can also take a cable car close to the top from Rifugio Sapienza.Tags: italy, sail sicily, Sicily